-\ Fayette County GCD desired future conditions are for all of Fayette County NR: non-relevant.
+Fayette County GCD desired future conditions are for all of Fayette County NR: non-relevant.

 The desired future conditions for the Brazos River Alluvium Aquifer, described in the resolution adopted by Groundwater Management Area 12 on November 30, 2021, are presented in Table 3.
-The desired future conditions for Brazos Valley Groundwater Conservation District are defined in terms of an average percent saturation and the desired future conditions for Post Oak Savannah Groundwater Conservation District are defined in terms of a decrease in the average saturated thickness.
+The desired future conditions for Brazos Valley Groundwater Conservation District are defined in terms of an average percent saturation and the desired future conditions for Post Oak Savannah Groundwater Conservation District are defined in the average saturated thickness.